Mill Springs Battlefield National Monument: Area

 The initial designated area for the National Register of Historic Places included three separate areas: the battlefield, and two separate areas with Confederate fortifications on each side of Lake Cumberland (one near Mill Springs, and the other by Beech Grove).
 The three separate areas amounted to 647.3 acre of land, most of which is in Pulaski County, Kentucky (the battlefield), with the rest in Wayne County, Kentucky.

 The main difference in the land from 1862 to the modern day is that the landscape is less wooded.
-Also the name of the town during the battle was Logan's Crossing, when today it is called Nancy.
+Also the name of the town during the battle was Logan's Crossing, when became Nancy.
 There are no buildings left that were standing during the war, although none of the modern buildings seriously detracted from the area's National Register status.
 Two of the 29 noncontributing structures on the battlefield during the nomination were later placed on the National Register; both were monuments placed on the battlefield in 1910.

 The American Battlefield Trust and its partners have preserved 769 acres of the Mill Springs Battlefield in 20 transactions from 1993 through mid-2023.